Baker Mayfield Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- In eight matchups against the Steelers, Mayfield averaged 171.5 passing yards per game, 57.0 yards fewer than his over/under for Monday.
+- Mayfield averages 171.5 passing yards per game in eight matchups against the Steelers, 57.0 fewer yards his over/under in Monday's game.

-- Mayfield recorded one touchdown pass six times and multiple TDs three times against the Steelers.
+- Mayfield threw a touchdown pass six times and multiple TDS three times over three of those matchups against the Steelers.

-- The Steelers are conceding 243.4 passing yards per game this year, the NFL's 14th-ranked pass defense.

-- With 22 passing TDs conceded this season, the Steelers defense is ranked 13th in the NFL.
+- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 13th in the league.

 Recent Performances

-- Last week against the Packers, Mayfield went 21-for-36 (58.3 percent) for 222 yards, while throwing two touchdowns and four interceptions.
+- Last week against the Packers, Mayfield went 21-for-36 (58.3 percent) for 222 yards, while tossing two touchdowns and four interceptions.

-- He added two carries for 11 yards, averaging 5.5 yards per carry.

 Mayfield's Cleveland Teammates